 The County Court is one rank higher in the Victorian justice system hierarchy than the Magistrates’ Court.
 From here on up, you can expect to see plenty of wigs and gowns.
 The County Court atmosphere is far more formal than that in the Magistrates’ Court, and the types of matters dealt with are generally more serious in the criminal jurisdiction, and involve larger amounts of money in the civil jurisdiction.

-For contact details for the County Court, see ‘Contacts’ at the end of this chapter.
-For more information about the County Court, visit the court’s website at www.countycourt.vic.gov.au.
+For contact details and more information about the County Court, visit the County Court’s website.

 County Court: Criminal jurisdiction